zhaojj2209/tp/docs/UserGuide.md

 ## 4. Features

-This section aims to provide you with in-depth details on Fine\$\$e's unique features, with relevant examples.
+This section aims to provide you with in-depth details of Fine\$\$e's unique features, with relevant examples.

 <div markdown="block" class="alert alert-info">